I am working on particle physics using proton-proton collision data

 Since then, my research interests focus on

-Beyond the Standard Model search using innovative boosted hadronic W, Z and Higgs identification techniques.
+Beyond the Standard Model search using innovative boosted hadronic W, Z and Higgs identification techniques with the ATLAS detector.

 My team collaborates with the UW EE to work on the ATLAS Pixel operation and Phase II Pixel upgrade.

-In each quarter, I also led one physics outreach event to promote STEM education.
+In each quarter, I also led physics outreach events to promote STEM education.

 Beyond the Standard Model search

 Search for dark matter in association with a Higgs boson decaying to b-quarks in pp collisions at \sqrt(s) = 13 TeV with the ATLAS detector, Phys.
 Lett.
 B 765 (2016) 11